KIT-ISAS/iviz/iviz/README.md

 iviz is a mobile 3D visualization app for ROS based on the Unity Engine.
-You can use it to display 3D information about topics, navigate your virtual environment, or watch your robot in Augmented Reality. iviz has been designed primarily for use in mobile devices (iOS, Android smartphones and tablets), but can also be used in a normal PC if you don't mind the big buttons.
+You can use it to display 3D information about topics, navigate your virtual environment, or watch your robot in Augmented Reality.

+iviz has been designed primarily for use in mobile devices (iOS/Android smartphones and tablets), but can also be used in a normal PC if you don't mind the big buttons.

 ## 1. Installation